Is your team under pressure to deliver exceptional results?

 “Its going to be too painful!”

-- The limits to rational thinking when taking on a daunting challenge
+– The limits to rational thinking when assessing whether to take on a daunting challenge

 – Five ways to get emotionally engaged with your goal